How to Install Mini Blinds Like a Pro in 5 Easy Steps

 4. Faux Wood Blinds:

-Dry thoroughly to prevent moisture damage.
+Make sure they dry thoroughly to avoid moisture damage.

 Conclusion